IS HEALTH CARE A RIGHT FOR FREE LOADERS?

 The fact that a fairly popular person such as Senator Rand Paul can take advantage of the weakness of the phrase "Health care is the right of all" to turn a substantial number of good and decent people against it (on the grounds that it promotes slavery, no less!) is very significant.
 It demonstrates that this phrase, far from unifying the have-nots, actually helps the ruling class divide-and-rule us.
 This is the reason that the phrase has the blessing of the mass media, and hence why it is so prominently used by liberal/progressive organizations.
 By using this phrase we are falling into a divide-and-rule trap.
 To avoid falling into this trap, we need to declare, instead, that the principle regarding health care is the same as the egalitarian principle regarding all goods and services: "From each according to reasonable ability, to each according to need or reasonable desire with scarce things equitably rationed according to need."

-* For example, a national health care system might offer health care free to everybody no matter what, instead of only to people who are not freeloaders, simply because it would cost more to check if a person is a freeloader every time somebody requests health care.
+** For example, a national health care system might offer health care free to everybody no matter what, instead of only to people who are not free loaders, simply because it would cost more to check if a person is a freeloader every time somebody requests health care.
 Fine.
-Or the health care workers may not want to live where sick people are dying on the street; or they may just feel sorry for the freeloader, or hope to improve their chances of going to heaven if they give the freeloader care.
-But note that these reasons have nothing to do with the notion that freeloaders have a right to have health care provided to them by those who do contribute reasonably according to ability.
+Or it may be desirable for the sake of overall public health to offer a vaccine to everybody to try to obtain herd immunity.
+Fine.
+Or the health care workers may not want to live where sick people are dying on the street; or they may just feel sorry for the freeloader, or hope to improve their chances of going to heaven if they give the free loader care.
+Fine.
+But note that these reasons have nothing to do with the notion that free loaders have a right to have health care provided to them by those who do contribute reasonably according to ability.